 O&R and CECONY (CECONY together with O&R, the Utilities) have combined their gas requirements, and contracts to meet those requirements, into a single portfolio.
-The combined portfolio is administered by, and related management services (including hedging market price fluctuations associated with the physical purchase of gas) are provided by, CECONY (for itself and as agent for O&R) and costs (net of the related hedging transactions) are allocated between the Utilities in accordance with provisions approved by the NYSPSC.
-See Note O.
+The combined portfolio is administered by, and related management services (including hedging market price fluctuations associated with the physical purchase of gas) are provided by, CECONY (for itself and as agent for O&R) and costs (net of the effect of the related hedging transactions) are allocated between the Utilities in accordance with provisions approved by the NYSPSC.
+See Note P.

-The following table presents the realized and unrealized gains or losses on commodity derivatives that have been deferred for the years ended December 31, 2020 and 2019:
+The following table presents the realized and unrealized gains or losses on commodity derivatives that have been deferred for the years ended December 31, 2021 and 2020:

-(Millions of Dollars) Balance Sheet Location 2020 2019
+(Millions of Dollars) Balance Sheet Location 2021 2020

 Pre-tax gains/(losses) deferred in ac cordance with accounting rules for regulated operations:

-Current Deferred derivative gains \$- \$(1)
+Current Deferred derivative gains \$10 \$-

-Noncurrent Deferred derivative gains (2)
+Noncurrent Deferred derivative gains 6

-Total deferred gains/(losses) \$- \$(3)
+Total deferred gains/(losses) \$16 \$-

-Current Deferred derivative losses \$2 \$(8)
+Current Deferred derivative losses \$6 \$2

-Current Recoverable energy costs (24) (18)
+Current Recoverable energy costs 3 (24)

-Noncurrent Deferred derivative losses (1) (2)
+Noncurrent Deferred derivative losses 4 (1)

-Total deferred gains/(losses) \$(23) \$(28)
+Total deferred gains/(losses) \$13 \$(23)

-Net deferred gains/(losses) \$(23) \$(31)
+Net deferred gains/(losses) \$29 \$(23)

-The following table presents the hedged volume of the Company's commodity derivative transactions at December 31, 2020:
+The following table presents the hedged volume of the Company's commodity derivative transactions at December 31, 2021:

-Electric Energy (MWh) (a) Capacity (MW) (a) Natural Gas (Dt) (a) 1,908,430 5,550 14,900,000 (a) (a) Volumes are reported net of long and short positions.
+Electric Energy (MWh) (a) Capacity (MW) (a) Natural Gas (Dt) (a) 2,339,230 7,725 14,320,000 (a) Volumes are reported net of long and short positions 5.